itucsdb1603/itucsdb15/docs/installation/index.rst

 **PostgreSQL**

-To download PostgreSQL go to:
+To download PostgreSQL go to

    .. _a link: https://www.postgresql.org/download/